rks101/jee/README.md

 [Previous Year's Opening Ranks and Closing Ranks (OR-CR)](https://josaa.admissions.nic.in/applicant/seatmatrix/OpeningClosingRankArchieve.aspx) for academic programs at Participating Institutes.

 Role of NIC: National Informatics Center (NIC) Delhi provides ent-to-end technical services for conducting examinations for NTA and counselling web-services for JoSAA portal.

+Role of TCS: JEE Advanced has been a Computer-Based Test (CBT) since 2018, and has been organized with TCS-ion as the examination partner.

 ----